6 Steps to Improve Performance in Software Engineering

 The time spent in each step depends on the type of optimizations.
 As a general idea, we can see how the time varies between Macro and Micro Optimizations in the following charts:

 Make sure the problem and goals are clear; if it's not, don't move to step 2.
 Always establish a baseline and a target.
-It will help you measure the impact and convince others that the effort is worth doing.
+It will help you measure the impact and convince others that the effort is worthwhile.

-Always prevent the system from degrading the performance!
-Read the Performance Part III: Measuring Performance Improvement post where we dig into this step.
+Always prevent the system from degrading its performance!
+Read the Performance Part III: Measuring Performance Improvement post, where we dig into this step.

 The exploration and implementation vary depending on the type of optimization.